-Take your children away from screens and into camping wilderness.
+Take your children away from screens and into the camping wilderness.
 Get them in touch with nature and have them get those muscles moving!

 It’s also one of the best opportunities to socialize and make new friends.
 So an ice breaker and group game like Little Sally Walker is the best to start.